Sharp and Simple Bounds for the raw Moments of the Binomial and Poisson Distributions: Sub-Poissonian Random Variables

-A random variable bounded in $[0,1]$ with mean $\mu$ has mgf.
+Next, a random variable bounded in $[0,1]$ with mean $\mu$ has mgf.

-Hence if $X=X_1+\dots+X_n$ where each $X_i\in[0,1]$ we have $\mu=\E X=\sum_i \E X_i$ and by \Cref{thm} that $\E(X/\mu)^k \le \frac{k/\mu}{\log(k/\mu+1)}$.
+Hence if $X=X_1+\dots+X_n$ where each $X_i\in[0,1]$ we have $\mu=\Ep{X}=\sum_i \Ep{X_i}$ and by \Cref{thm} that $\Ep{(X/\mu)^k} \le \frac{k/\mu}{\log(k/\mu+1)}$.
 In particular this captures sum of Bernoulli variables with distinct probabilities.

-An example of a non-sub-Poissonian distribution is the exponential distribution with mean $1/p=\mu$.
-The moment generation is $m(t)=\frac{1}{1-\mu(e^t-1)}$, which is larger than $\exp(\mu(e^t-1))$ for all $t>0$.
-It is possible however that similar methods to those in the proof of \Cref{thm} will still be applicable.
+An example of a non-sub-Poissonian distribution is the geometric distribution with mean $\mu$.
+This has moment generating function $m(t)=\frac{1}{1-\mu(e^t-1)}$, which is larger than $\exp(\mu(e^t-1))$ for all $t>0$.
+However, likely, similar methods to those in the proof of \Cref{thm} will still apply to bound its moments.